-- " To provide information to enable Santa Monica CCD to manage the costs and liabilities associated with its retiree health benefits. - " To provide information to enable Santa Monica CCD to communicate the financial implications of retiree health benefits to internal financial staff, the Board, employee groups and other affected parties. - " To provide information needed to comply with Governmental Accounting Standards Board Accounting Standard 12 (GASB 12) and with the forthcoming GASB accounting standards 43 and 45 related to "other postemployment benefits" (OPEB's).
-(See Appendix E) - " To provide information needed to charge retiree health costs to categorical programs under Community Colleges Accounting Advisory 96-02
+- " To provide information to enable Santa Monica CCD to manage the costs and liabilities associated with its retiree health benefits. - " To provide information to enable Santa Monica CCD to communicate the financial implications of retiree health benefits to internal financial staff, the Board, employee groups and other affected parties. - " To provide information needed to comply with Governmental Accounting Standards Board Accounting Standards 43 and 45 related to "other postemployment benefits" (OPEB's)